alkalinecoffee/boris/README.md

   * User must have `sudo` for `fcinfo`
 * **Windows**
   * User must be a member of local Administrator group (looking into what other groups provide required access)

+## Contributing
+If you have written a profiler (and tests) for a device not currently supported, please create a pull request for it.
+Also, my testing sucks, so if anyone wants to help clean that up, I'm all about it.

 ## License
 This software is provided under the MIT license.
 See the LICENSE.md file.